|Yugoslavia at the World Youth Cup, 1987.|

 He was considered one of the most talented players from Yugoslavia in the 1990's.
 In 1987, Prosinečki was named the tournament's best player as Yugoslavia won the World Youth Championship.
 He then played for Yugoslavia at the 1990 World Cup and for Croatia at Euro 96 and the 1998 and 2002 World Cups.
 For his club career, he played for both Real Madrid and Barcelona, but he failed to establish himself at neither club.

-He is considered one of the best players in the history of Yugoslavian and Serbian football.
+Dragan Stojkovic is considered one of the best players in the history of Yugoslavian and Serbian football.
 He starred for Yugoslavia at the 1990 FIFA World Cup (where he was named in the World Cup All-Star Team) and 1998 FIFA World Cup where he captained the team.
-He was a star player at Red Star Belgrade, but he was playing for Marseille when Red Star Belgrade beat Marseille in the 1990 Final of the European Cup.
+He was a star player at Red Star Belgrade, but he was playing for Marseille when Red Star Belgrade beat Marseille in the Final Final of the 1990 European Cup.
+He also played in Japan.

-He was a part of Yugoslavia's Golden Generation in the 1990's.
+Suker was a part of Yugoslavia's Golden Generation in the 1990's.
 He later played for Croatia, where he is the all-time leading scorer.
 He is best remembered for finishing the top scorer at the WC in 1998, where Croatia reached the semifinal.
+He also played with Sevilla, Real Madrid, Arsenal, West Ham and 1860 Munich.
+He was a top scorer in La Liga while playing for Seville and Real Madrid.

 ST: Predrag Mijatović

-Zvonko Milojevic, Dzoni Novak, Zoran Vulic, Darko Milanic, Vujadin Stanojkovik, Budimir Vujacic, Davor Jozić, Slavisa Jokanovic, Aljoša Asanović, Mehmed Baždarević, Zlatko Zahovič , Dejan Petković, Vladan Lukic, Mario Stanic, Safet Susic, Darko Pancev.
+Zvonko Milojevic, Dzoni Novak, Zoran Vulic, Darko Milanic, Vujadin Stanojkovik, Budimir Vujacic, Davor Jozić, Slavisa Jokanovic, Aljoša Asanović, Mehmed Baždarević, Zlatko Zahovič , Dejan Petković, Vladan Lukic, Mario Stanic, Safet Susic, Darko Pancev, Meho Kodro.

 Too young for 1994, but strong candidates for 1998 and 2000